Wongmat/bowtie/README.md

 ## Q2:
 - Webapp is built on the Vue.js framework.
 The main entry-point of the app is **main.js** and the webapp can be started using the `npm run serve` command.

-- **api.js** contains a simple api server that will respond to requests with the required json
+- **api.js** contains a simple api server that will respond to requests with the required JSON.
+JSON attributes are generated randomly (Refresh the app to see changes)

 ## Q3:
 - Entry point is through the **index.html** file.